prakashraman/notes/README.md

 npx pr-notes notes:create
 ```

 Brings up an interactive prompt which asks for the title of the note.
-Further the platform creates an `.md` file
+Further the platform creates an `.md` file.
+This markdown file is the where you should enter the contents of your blog post.

 ### Publish or build the website